sineka-ds/study-timer/README.md

 - Progress bar

 ---
 ## What I learned building this

 Before this project I had only built frontend React apps.
 This was the first time I wrote a backend API myself and connected it to a React app using fetch.
 I learned what CORS is and why it's needed, how POST and GET requests work in practice, and how to save and read data on a server.
 Seeing the data I saved actually show up in the chart on the dashboard was the moment it all made sense to me.
-I had never connected a React app to a backend I built myself before this.
-Getting the first fetch POST to actually save data and seeing it appear in the dashboard was the moment things clicked for me.
-I also learned about CORS, the browser Notification API, and how to structure a simple REST API.